 Our thermal model provides quantitative constraints on how the cave air temperature evolved in response to different climate conditions.
 The model uses two input parameters: MAAT and the insulating effect of winter snowpack.
-A recent study by Schenk et al. (2018) suggests that YD summers remained relatively warm with a temperature decreases of 4.3°C in NW Europe and 0.3°C in E Europe relative to the preceding Bølling interstadial.
-We therefore kept the July temperatures 3°C to 4°C lower than modern values (Table 12) and attributed most of the MAAT change to winter cooling.
+A recent study by Schenk et al. (2018) suggests that YD summers remained relatively warm, with temperature decreases of 4.3 °C in NW Europe and 0.3 °C in E Europe relative to the preceding Bølling interstadial.
+We therefore kept the July temperatures 3 to 4 °C lower than modern values (Table 1) and attributed most of the MAAT change to winter cooling.
 As the buffering effect of the snow is set to its maximum value to counteract the winter chill, this approach allows the reconstruction of the possible maximum amplitude of MAAT (winter) cooling of the surface.

-CCCsCCC dated to the first and second half of the YD indicate conditions very close to 0°C for an extended period of time during this stadial.
-Our thermal model shows that CCC formation starting at 12.6\±0.2 ka BP at this sensitive mountain site reequires a moderate atmospheric cooling at the Allerød-YD transition of -4.5 to -5.0°C relative to today (Fig. 5).
-Without a winter snow cover (scenarios 2b and 2d) the "CCC window" would open too early and close quickly afterwards, inconsistent with the CCC ages (Fig. 5).
-Scenarios 2c and 2e show that if the YD climate was characterizecharacterised by a -5.0 to -4.5°C drop in MAAT relative to today (i.e. ΔMAATAllerød-YD= -3.0 to -2.5°C), a stable snow cover during winter is needed to prevent the cave from freezing, effectively shielding the ground from the cold stadial winters (cf. Zhang, 2005).
-Scenario 2e including includes a winter snow cover that provides the best fit with the CCC data, giving rise to a 400 year-long period characterizecharacterised by a very slow cooling of the subsurface with cave air temperatures near -0.8°C.
+CCCs dated to the first and second half of the YD indicate conditions very close to 0 °C for an extended period of time during this stadial.
+Our thermal model shows that CCC formation starting at $12.6 \pm 0.2$ ka at this sensitive mountain site requires a moderate atmospheric cooling at the Allerød-YD transition of -4.5 to -5.0 °C relative to today (Fig. 5).
+Without winter snow cover (scenarios 2b and 2d) the CCC window would open too early and close quickly afterwards, inconsistent with the CCC ages (Fig. 5).
+Scenarios 2c and 2e show that if the YD climate was characterised by a -5.0 to -4.5 °C drop in MAAT relative to today (i.e. $\Delta$ MAATAllerød-YD = -3.0 to -2.5 °C), stable snow cover during winter is needed to prevent the cave from freezing, effectively shielding the ground from the cold stadial winters (see Zhang, 2005).
+Scenario 2e includes winter snow cover that provides the best fit with the CCC data, giving rise to a 400-year-long period characterised by a very slow cooling of the subsurface with cave air temperatures near -0.8 °C.

-Our data do not support the notion of a very cold YD in the Alps(ΔMAATAllerød-YD = -7 to -8°C; scenario 2a) as suggested by speleothem data from low-lying caves in northern Switzerland (Affolter et al., 2019; Ghadiri et al., 2018).
-Such a drastic lowering of the MAAT would freeze Cioccherloch rapidly even if a thin winter snowpack was present, and would result in rather abrupt development and deepening of permafrost, preventing CCC formation (Fig. 37).
-Such a stark cooling would in fact lead to climate conditions similar to the Last Glacial Maximum (LGM), for which noble gas data from groundwater studies around the Alps suggest 7-10°C lower temperature compared to the Holocene (e.g., Šafanda and Rajver, 2001; Stute and Deak,
+Our data do not support the notion of a very cold YD in the Alps ( $\Delta$ MAATAllerød-YD = -7 to -8 °C; scenario 2a) as suggested by speleothem data from low-lying caves in northern Switzerland (Affolter et al., 2019; Ghadiri et al., 2018).
+Such a drastic lowering of the MAAT would freeze Cioccherloch rapidly, even if a thin winter snowpack was present, and would result in rather abrupt development and deepening of permafrost, preventing CCC formation (Fig. 3).
+Such a stark cooling would in fact lead to climate conditions similar to the Last Glacial Maximum (LGM), for which noble gas data from groundwater studies around the Alps suggest 7-10 °C lower temperature compared to the Holocene (e.g. Šafanda and Rajver, 2001; Stute and Deák, 1989; Varsányi et al., 2011) and which would inevitably lead to the build-up of glaciers at this elevation in the Dolomites.

 Our data, however, are consistent with observations from rock glaciers (Frauenfelder et al., 2001) and lake sediments in the Swiss Alps (von Grafenstein et al., 2000) suggesting a moderate cooling at the Allerød-YD transition.
-A fluid inclusion-based paleopalaeo temperature reconstruction using stalagmites from Bärenhöhle in western Austria also indicates a maximum temperature drop of about 5.5°C, supporting our interpretation (Luetscher et al., 2016).
+A fluidinclusion-based palaeotemperature reconstruction using stalagmites from Bärenhöhle in western Austria also indicates a maximum temperature drop of about 5.5 °C, supporting our interpretation (Luetscher et al., 2016).